 Lethal Weapon 2.
 Riggs slaughters a bunch of dirty South African drug runners for drowning his love interest.
 The Dragon also reveals that he killed Riggs' wife years earlier, though he meant to kill Riggs.

-Point Blank (1967), based on a novel by Richard Stark, directed by John Boorman and starring Lee Marvin.
+Point Blank (1967), based on a novel by Richard Stark, directed by John Boorman, and starring Lee Marvin.
 The film was the original inspiration for Payback.
-In fact, Gibson even used a large-frame Smith & Wesson Magnum revolver like the one Marvin used in the 1967 version.
-Of course, in that one, the amount of money Walker (Marvin) wanted was a lot smaller; inflation, you know.
+In fact, Gibson even uses a large-frame Smith & Wesson Magnum revolver like the one Marvin used in the 1967 version.
+Of course, in that one, the amount of money Walker (Marvin) wanted was a lot smaller (inflation, you know).

-The Darkman films are based around this trope, with the titular character returning to take revenge on the mobsters that very nearly killed him.
+The Darkman films are based on this trope, with the titular character returning to take revenge on the mobsters that very nearly killed him.

-Almost the entire plot of Quantum of Solace, since it focuses on James Bond's desire to bring Vesper's killers to justice.
-However, he does NOT kill the one who is the most responsible for it, thus either demonstrating that his objective was truly the movie title and not revenge, or simply that he handed down a Fate Worse Than Death.
+Almost the entire plot of Quantum of Solace, since it focuses on Bond's desire to bring Vesper's killers to justice.
+However, he does NOT kill the one who is the most responsible, demonstrating either that his objective was truly the movie title and not revenge, or simply that he handed down a Fate Worse than Death.

-Raoul Silva, from Skyfall was tortured for five months to the point of breaking his Cyanide Pill, only to have it fail and disfigure him.
-His mission, to humiliate and kill M for abandoning him, actually works.
+Skyfall: Raoul Silva was tortured for five months to the point of breaking his Cyanide Pill, only to have it fail and disfigure him.
+He sets out to humiliate and kill M for abandoning him, and it actually works.

 After a career featuring many such movies, Clint Eastwood in Gran Torino.
-When a gang of thugs harass Walt's (Eastwood) friend Thao and rape his sister Sue, the audience (and Thao) are expecting some Old Testament retribution, but instead, Walt, a war veteran who understands the trauma of taking a life, tricks the thugs into murdering him, thus getting them all sent to jail for murder.
+When a gang of thugs harass Walt's (Eastwood) friend Thao and rape his sister Sue, the audience (and Thao) are expecting some Old Testament retribution.
+Instead, Walt (a war veteran who understands the trauma of taking a life) tricks the thugs into murdering him, thus getting them all sent to prison.

 In Get Carter, Michael Caine plays a vicious, sociopathic London gangster who investigates the suspicious death of his brother and turns his hometown into a bloodbath as he uncovers the truth.